 KODAK PORTRA 800

 We rated Kodak Portra 800 at box speed.
-This is another "light hungry" film—overexposing one stop gives you a negative with rich density and no color shift.
+This is another "light hungry" stock—overexposing one stop in film developing gives you a negative with rich density and no color shift.

 KODAK PORTRA 160